 After Eclipse installs the plugin and downloads the latest SDK, restart Eclipse.

 To run and debug Dart applications natively, you must install a copy of Dartium (a Chromium build with a Dart VM) into Eclipse.
-The Dartium executable expires within 12 weeks, and a new stable version of Dart is released approximately every 6 weeks, so you should update Dartium, the plugin, and the SDK periodically.
+The Dartium executable expires after 1 year, and a new stable version of Dart is released approximately every 6 weeks, so you should update Dartium, the plugin, and the SDK periodically.

 To install or update Dartium, first open the Eclipse Preferences dialog and go to the Dart > SDK page.
 Its Dartium section tells you: